Lecrapouille/gdcef/addons/gdcef/doc/README.md

 [document](../doc/API.md).
 This document will describe the functions that can be called from your gdscripts.

-### Software architecture an details design
+### Software architecture and details design

 - The details design is given in this [document](../doc/detailsdesign.md).
-This document will explain you the reason of the tree organisation, how gdcef are compiled, why you need a secondary process, ...
+This document will explain to you the reason of the tree organization, how gdcef are compiled, why you need a secondary process, ...

 - The software architecture is given in this [document](../doc/architecture.md).
-This document explain how CEF works internally. **Note: this document is a draft**.
+This document explains how CEF works internally. **Note: this document is a draft**.